Aurele-B/Cellects/doc/first-analysis/image-analysis.md

 <!-- START_Arena_shape -->
 ## Arena shape:
-Specifies whether the specimen(s) can move in a circular or rectangular arena.
+Specifies the shape (circular or rectangular) to draw.

+- For arenas: the shape of the area in which each specimen can grow and/or move.
+- For targets (optional): the shape of the target area specimen(s) can reach.

 <!-- END_Arena_shape -->